AleyJan/Hunar/mobile/README.md

 - **Maps:** Tracking screen uses a simulated grid map.
 Real GPS tracking requires a development build (not Expo Go compatible).
 - **SMS/WhatsApp:** Notifications are simulated — shown as previews in the app.
 Real delivery would use Twilio in production.
-- **My Bookings tab:** Currently a placeholder.
-Would show booking history in production.
-- **Disputes tab:** Currently a placeholder.
-Disputes are raised from the Feedback screen.
 - **Photo upload:** Camera capture for job evidence is a placeholder.
 Would use `expo-image-picker` in production.

 ---